wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 ![alt tag](charts/TrafficSurvey-NormalPredictedIncrease.v.Year.PerDay.20.2.2016.jpg)

-**How accurate are the figures being presented to Planning?**
+**How accurate are the Traffic figures being presented to Planning?**

-In 2011 a report on how Transport for London manipulated the figures they used, with no come back ...
+In 2011 a report on how Transport for London manipulated the figures they used, with no come back : From : https://cycleoffutility.wordpress.com/category/blackfriars-bridge

 It is clear that most modern plans are developed by specialist in hiding any inconvenient information, **That is their Job.**

     In September, Transport for London released a copy of a presentation they had submitted to the London Assembly about Blackfriars Bridge.